rayrajbir/Lok_Sabha_analysis/README.md

 ## Machine Learning Predictions

 A Random Forest model was used to predict the likelihood of a candidate's victory.
-The model was trained on historical data and evaluated using accuracy, precision, recall, and other relevant metrics.
+The model was trained on historical data and evaluated using accuracy, precision and other relevant metrics.

 ## Installation